 Originally from Melrose, Wisconsin, I have spent most of my life living and working on my family’s 58 cow dairy farm.
 I graduated with a B.S. degree from the University of Wisconsin-River Falls (fall 2014) majoring in Conservation with minors in Animal Science and Biology.
 I started my masters degree in Biology at WIU in spring 2016.
 My thesis research involved validating aging structures in Asian carp from the Illinois River, using microchemistry and stable isotopes to determine the natal origin of Asian carp in Pools 16-19 of the Mississippi River, and determining the presence of young-of-year Asian carp found in native piscivores fish diets in lower Pool 19 and its tributaries.
 I enjoy hunting, fishing, Green Bay Packers, and cheese curds.
 I am currently working with the Illinois DNR in Yorkville, IL.

 I graduated with my Master’s in Biology in the spring of 2016.
 My thesis was titled Juvenile Asian carp as forage in the La Grange Reach of the Illinois River.
 For this project we looked at 1527 diets from 9 predator species to see if they contained young of the year Asian carp, and in what quantity.
 We also conducted this study on Pools 19 and 20 of the Mississippi and dissected over 2200 diets from 21 predator species.
 As part of my research assistantship, I have spent two years working at Kibbe conducting boat electrofishing on Pools 19 and 20 of the Mississippi for the Long Term Resource Monitoring Program.
 Additionally, I co-led a team in charge of the LTEF electrofishing on Pools 17, 18, and 21 during the year 2014.
 The research assistantship and thesis research really boosted my interest, knowledge, and experience in freshwater fisheries ecology.
-I am currently employed by the US Fish and Wildlife Service in Wilmington, IL.
+I am currently employed by the USDA.

 Rebekah (Haun) Anderson